-Approves the Governor's trailer bill language on continuing the suspension of child support performance incentives, which have been suspended since 2002-03.
-The two additional years of suspension will allow the Department to evaluate the effectiveness of a new proposed incentive process that is part of the Governor's proposal for LCSA funding.

-- Approves the Governor's trailer bill language on Federal Deficit Reduction Act (FDRA) Mandatory Fee Increase Aligns state statute with federal law, effective October 1, 2019, that increases the annual FDRA mandatory fee from \$25 to \$25 and the disbursement threshold from \$500 to \$550. - Approves the Governor's Budget Change Proposal on Voluntary Parentage Establishment Program Implements AB 2684 (Bloom), Chapter 876, Statutes of 2018 that revises the procedures for establishing and challenging parentage, ensuring that parents and children are treated the same, whether the children are born to same-sex or opposite sex couples, effective Jan.
+- Approves the Governor's trailer bill language on continuing the suspension of child support performance incentives, which have been suspended since 2002-03.
+The two additional years of suspension will allow the Department to evaluate the effectiveness of a new proposed incentive process that is part of the Governor's proposal for LCSA funding. - Approves the Governor's trailer bill language on Federal Deficit Reduction Act (FDRA) Mandatory Fee Increase Aligns state statute with federal law, effective October 1, 2019, that increases the annual FDRA mandatory fee from \$25 to \$25 and the disbursement threshold from \$500 to \$550. - Approves the Governor's Budget Change Proposal on Voluntary Parentage Establishment Program Implements AB 2684 (Bloom), Chapter 876, Statutes of 2018 that revises the procedures for establishing and challenging parentage, ensuring that parents and children are treated the same, whether the children are born to same-sex or opposite sex couples, effective Jan.
 1, 2020.
 Provides \$199,000 General Fund (\$596,000 total funds) for this purpose. - Provides an augmentation, equivalent to the amount proposed by the Governor, to meet a methodology agreed upon by DCSS and the Child Support Directors Association, to increase casework and staffing levels, support call centers, and provide performance incentives in the out years.
-Adopts placeholder TBL to adopt an interim methodology for 2019-20, with a stakeholder process and specific considerations toward the development of an on-going methodology to be proposed with the Jan.
+Adopts trailer bill language to adopt an interim methodology for 2019-20, with a stakeholder process and specific considerations toward the development of an on-going methodology to inform the Jan.
 10, 2020 Governor's Budget.

-TBL will be revised to additionally include a prohibition against privatization of the services associated with the new methodology. - Approves the Governor's May Revision trailer bill proposal for Item 5175-101-0890 be increased by \$2,636,000 and Item 5175-101-8004 be decreased by \$2,636,000 to reflect revised forecasts of child support collections.
+• Approves the Governor's May Revision trailer bill proposal for Item 5175-101-0890 be increased by \$2,636,000 and Item 5175-101-8004 be decreased by \$2,636,000 to reflect revised forecasts of child support collections.